Perovskite nanocrystal: Cation exchange and doping

 Although several reports showed that CsPbX3 NCs could be doped with Mn2+, they accomplished this through the addition of the Mn precursor during the synthesis, and not through cation exchange.
 Cation exchange can be used to partially exchange Pb2+ with Sn2+, Zn2+, or Cd2+ over the course of several hours.
 In addition to these cations, gold was also shown to be a suitable candidate for cation exchange yielding a mixed-valent, and distorted, perovskite with the composition Cs2Au(I)Au(III)Br6.
 A-site cation exchange has also been shown to be a viable route for the transformation of CsPbBr3 to MAPbBr3 and from CsPbI3 to FAPbI3.

 Ligand-assisted reprecipitation (LARP)

 Ligand-assisted reprecipitation method is dedicated for the preparation of perovskite nanoplatelets (NPls).
-In this method, the precursors in different solvents whether polar like Dimethylformamide and Dimethyl sulfoxide or non-polar like toluene and hexane are added in the presence of the ligands to form the perovskite NPls theough supersaturation.
+In this method, the precursors in different solvents whether polar like Dimethylformamide and Dimethyl sulfoxide or non-polar like toluene and hexane are added in the presence of the ligands to form the perovskite NPls through supersaturation.
 The NPls thickness obtained from this method depends on the concentration of the ligands as well as the chain length of the organic ligands.
 Therefore, the thickness can be controlled by ratio between A-cation-oleate and lead-halide precursors in the reaction medium.
 By adjusting the toluene and acetone during the synthesis, the NPls are crystallized and precipitated at room temperature with these two solvents, respectively.